Lead (band): Pre-debut and formation of Lead

-2002–2007: Debut, Life On Da Beat and television roles
+2002–2007: Debut, Life on da Beat and television roles

 Around early July 2002, Lead held their first live street performance as four-member group Lead at Osaka Castle Park to demonstrate their skills with dancing, singing and rapping.
 The event was deemed a success for the group with around 7,000 attendees.
-Lead also became the opening act for budding group w-inds for their first live tour - 1st Message - and performed in front of 120,000 people for each opening.
+Lead also became the opening act for budding group w-inds for their first live tour, 1st Message.

 Lead soon released their first single "Manatsu no Magic" on July 31, 2002.

 The release of their second single, "Show Me the Way" helped the group take the spot as Best Newcomer Award during the 44th Japan Record Awards, alongside the group Day After Tomorrow and soloists Mika Nakashima and Sachika Shino.
-In April the following year, they released their debut album, Life On Da Beat.
+In April the following year, they released their debut album, Life on da Beat.
 It charted at No. 5 on the Oricon Albums Charts, giving the group more success in their early year.

 Their following single "Fly Away" also charted in the top ten at No. 10.
 Charting for seven weeks, it became, at the time, their longest-running single.

-In 2003, the group performed the song "Get Wild Life."
+In 2003, the group performed the song "Get Wild Life".
 The song would become the theme song for the 2004 film Kamachi, which all of the members would take part in, with Shinya being the titular character.
 The film was based on the life of Kamachi Yamada, a young savant who rebelled against the Japanese educational system.
 He created many works, which was come upon by his family after his untimely death in 1977.

 Lead was also featured in the 2003 film Boutaoshi!, alongside fellow label-mates Flame and other Pony Canyon artists.
 The film was centered around the game bo-taoshi.
 Shinya took on the lead role of Tsuguo Takayama, who was conned into joining the annual competition.
 In 2005, Hiroki played Taichi Kobayashi in the TV Tokyo series Pink no Idenshi.
 The series predominately followed the relationship of Taichi and Natsu Saito (Narumi Konno) throughout their time at Phoenix High School.